 - Yes, this happens in film.
 Blade: Trinity was partially intended as a Poorly Disguised Pilot for Hannibal King and Abigail Whistler's "Nightstalker" characters.
 It didn't work out.

-- Similarly, the Wolverine film has been stated to be a testing bed for films based on Gambit and Deadpool.
+- Similarly, the X-Men Origins: Wolverine has been stated to be a testing bed for films based on Gambit and Deadpool.